 As chair of the City of Hartford’s Planning and Zoning Commission, Sara envisioned and implemented nationally-recognized reforms that will ultimately lead to a more environmentally-friendly, socially equitable, and interconnected city.
-The zoning code, which was the 2020 recipient of the Driehaus Award from Smart Growth America and the Form-Based Codes Institute, streamlines permitting, prioritizes walking and biking, identifies transit-oriented zones, and has form-based code provisions to protect neighborhood character.
+The zoning code, which was the 2020 recipient of the Driehaus Award from Smart Growth America and the Form-Based Codes Institute, streamlines permitting, prioritizes walking and biking, identifies transit-oriented zones, and has form-based code provisions to complement the city’s historic fabric.
 It also made Hartford the first city in the country to eliminate all minimum parking requirements.
-Most importantly, the code was adopted unanimously in one night, with deep community support.
+Most importantly, the code was adopted unanimously in one night, with broad community support.

 STORIES ABOUT HARTFORD’S PLANNING & ZONING REFORMS: